 You must be a graduate of an IPA or APsaA training institute.

-You must have least five years of postgraduate experience in the conduct of both psychoanalysis and psychoanalytically informed psychotherapy, as well clinical consultation, and related teaching and training.
+You must have least five years of postgraduate experience in the conduct of both psychoanalysis and psychoanalytically informed psychotherapy, as well clinical consultation, supervision, and related teaching and training.